A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Proposed distributed SGS in a nutshell

-Similarly to the vertices, the quantity $\vb = (v_m)_{1 \le m \le M} = \Db\xb $ computed in \eqref{algo:SPA-simple-sampling} will also be distributed among the $K$ workers.
+\Cref{fig:blocksparse} illustrates the proposed approach.
+The variable $\xb$ is divided into $K$ blocks $(\xb_k)_{1 \le k \le K}$, with each block $\xb_k$ assigned to a single worker.
+The hyperedges will characterize the necessary communications between the workers.
+A worker $k \in \{1, \ldots, K\}$ stores $\xb_k$ but it may as well need access to some coefficients of $\xb_{k'}$ stored on another worker $k'\neq k$ to carry out its computations.
+Note that the operator $\Db$ will be split once and for all in $\Db=(D_{m,n})_{1 \le m \le M, \, 1 \le n \le N}$ in an adequate manner over the $K$ workers as well; this decomposition will not necessitate any additional communication between the workers.
+The output quantity $\vb = (v_m)_{1 \le m \le M} = \Db\xb $ computed in Algorithm~\ref{algo:SPA-simple-sampling} will also be distributed among the $K$ workers.
 To this aim, each hyperedge $m\in \{1, \ldots, M\}$ is associated to a worker denoted by $k_m \in \{1, \ldots, K\}$.
 Then, each subpart $v_m$ will be computed and stored on worker $k_m$.
 In practice, only the vertices $x_n$ that correspond to non-zero blocks $D_{m, n}$ in $\Db$ will be necessary to compute $v_m$.
-In addition, only a subset of $x_n$ will be used to compute $v_m$, but will not be used to compute any other $v_{m'}$.
-This is illustrated in \Cref{fig:blocksparse}.
-Finally, the worker $k=k_m$ that is in charge of the computation of $v_m$ will also store $\xb_k$ to reduce communications.
+Communications occur when the worker $k=k_m$ requires a subpart of $\xb_{k'}$ stored on another worker $k'\neq k_m$ to carry out the computation of $v_m$.
+A subset of each $\xb_k$ will never be involved in communications since it is used to compute $v_m$ only, and will not be used to compute any other $v_{m'}$.
+Finally, the worker $k=k_m$, that is in charge of the computation of $v_m$, will also store $\xb_k$ to reduce communications.

-Communications between workers will be necessary when the worker $k_m$ requires a subpart of $\xb_{k'}$ stored on another worker $k'\neq k_m$ to carry out the computation of $v_m$.
 In the particular case when $\Db$ is block-sparse, the communication cost will remain small as long as the subpart of $\xb_{k'}$ required by worker $k_m$ remains small.